Michael Badgley: Detroit Lions (second stint)

 On August 30, 2023, Badgley was signed to the practice squad of the Lions.
-On December 16, 2023, Badgley was elevated from the practice squad for the game vs. the Broncos after struggles from Lions kicker Riley Patterson.
+On December 16, Badgley was elevated from the practice squad for the game against the Denver Broncos after struggles from Lions kicker Riley Patterson.
 He was signed to the active roster on December 29.
-Michael Badgley and the Detroit Lions advanced to the 2023 NFC Championship vs. the San Francisco 49ers.
-He hit a 54-yard game deciding field goal in the NFC Wild Card Round, securing a 24-23 victory vs. the LA Rams to advance to the NFC Divisional Round vs. the Tampa Bay Buccaneers.
-He finished the post-season with a perfect 3 of 3 (100 pct.) field goals attempts and 11 of 11 (100 pct.) on his extra point attempts.
+Badgley and the Lions advanced to the 2023 NFC Championship against the San Francisco 49ers.
+He hit a 54-yard game deciding field goal in the NFC Wild Card Round, securing a 24–23 victory against the Los Angeles Rams to advance to the NFC Divisional Round against the Tampa Bay Buccaneers.
+He finished the post-season going a perfect 3-of-3 on field goal attempts and 11-of-11 on his extra point attempts.

 On February 22, 2024, Badgley re-signed with the Lions.
 On July 26, Badgley suffered a torn hamstring; he was subsequently placed on injured reserve after it was announced he would miss the entire 2024 season.
-Without Badgley, the Lions went on to be the NFC's top seed with a record of 15-2.
+Without Badgley, the Lions went on to be the NFC's top seed with a record of 15–2.

 Indianapolis Colts (third stint)

 On October 7, 2025, Badgley was signed to the Indianapolis Colts' active roster following a season-ending injury to Spencer Shrader.
+On December 2, Badgley was waived by the Colts, following a crucial PAT miss in Week 13 against the Houston Texans.

+Buffalo Bills

+On December 16, 2025, Badgley was signed to the Buffalo Bills' practice squad, following an injury to Matt Prater.
+On December 20, Badgley was elevated from the practice squad for the team's game against the Cleveland Browns.
+In the game, Badgley missed a PAT, but converted his lone field goal attempt from 41 yards, in the 23–20 win.
+The following week against the Philadelphia Eagles, Badgley missed another PAT after the Bills scored their first touchdown of the game.
+Following another touchdown that cut the deficit to 13–12 in favor of Philadelphia, the Bills opted to go for two points and the win instead of having Badgley kick a potential game-tying PAT, but failed, resulting in a loss.
+Badgley was subsequently released on December 29.